 Negative impacts of narcissism

-Unfortunately, people suffering from narcissism can almost be entirely unaware of their negative behavior and the impact it brings to their lives.
+Unfortunately, people suffering from narcissism can almost be entirely unaware of their negative behavior and the impact it brings on their lives.

 According to Professor Preston Ni, life coach and author of How to Communicate Effectively and Handle Difficult People: